DamnedAngel/MSX-Templates-for-VisualStudio/doc/manual.md

 In the current version of the templates, the build script has been unified in a single python file, supporting Windows, Linux and MacOS.
 Originally, however, there was a BAT script for Windows and a port for bash (Linux and MacOS) by [Pedro de Medeiros](https://github.com/pvmm).

+Moreover, Pedro was also a valuable critic, supporter, beta tester and technical orientator.
+In other words, a real friend!

-Pedro, you have my eternal gratitude for your interest, ideas, patience and willful caring for the build script.
+Pedro, you have my eternal gratitude for your interest, ideas, patience and willful caring for the templates and build script.

 Additionally, I want to thank everbody on the WhatsApp **"MSX Pascal, C, ASM etc."** group, which are too many to cite individually, but who helped a lot analyzing bugs and finding solutions.
 Thank you all!